Bonehill on the map

 Crime and Anti-Social Behaviour in Bonehill

 Local crime rates sit lower than national averages.
-Criminal damage & arson accounts for the highest share in Bonehill, with 2 incidents logged in April 2026.
+Other theft accounts for the highest share in Bonehill, with 2 incidents logged in May 2026.

 Deprivation and Employment in Bonehill